gpregger/zabbix-speedtest-docker/README.md

 ## 28.08.2021: SPEEDTEST_SERVER
 This image now supports setting the desired speedtest server via docker environment variable SPEEDTEST_SERVER.
-This should make it substantially more useful to people around the world
+This should make it substantially more useful to people around the world.